mateusabelli/flamenco/web/project-website/content/development/socketio/_index.md

 ## Technical Details

-The following files & directories are relevant to the SocketIO broadcasting system on the Manager/backend side:
+The following files & directories are relevant to the SocketIO/MQTT broadcasting system on the Manager/backend side:

-`internal/manager/webupdates`
+`internal/manager/eventbus`
-: package for the SocketIO broadcasting system
+: package for the event broadcasting system, including implementations for SocketIO and MQTT.

-`internal/manager/webupdates/sio_rooms.go`
-: contains the list of predefined SocketIO *rooms* and *event types*.
-Note that there are more rooms than listed in that file; there are  dynamic room name like `job-fa48930a-105c-4125-a7f7-0aa1651dcd57` that cannot be listed there as constants.

-`internal/manager/webupdates/job_updates.go`
-: sending job-related updates.

-`internal/manager/webupdates/worker_updates.go`
-: sending worker-related updates.

 `pkg/api/flamenco-openapi.yaml`
-: the OpenAPI specification also includes the structures sent over SocketIO.
+: the OpenAPI specification also includes the structures sent over SocketIO and MQTT.
-Search for `SocketIOJobUpdate`; the rest is defined in its vicinity.
+Search for `EventJobUpdate`; the rest is defined in its vicinity.

 For a relatively simple example of a job update broadcast, see `func (f *Flamenco) SetJobPriority(...)` in `internal/manager/api_impl/jobs.go`.